 The planned meeting comes after Iranian intelligence agencies said last month that Tehran had boosted collection of information and surveillance in the neighboring Kurdistan Region where Iranian Kurdish opposition groups are based.

 Commander of the ground troops of the elite revolutionary guards (Pasdaran) Muhammad Pakpour said in February that the upsurge of surveillance was due to the “armed Kurdish groupings” based inside the Kurdistan Region who he said planned to harm the Islamic Republic.

 Tehran has openly accused Saudi Arabia of funding Iranian Kurdish groups opposed to Iran, a claim Erbil has long rejected.

 Riyadh, an arch supporter of anti-regime forces in Syria, has also expressed concern over what it sees as Iran’s expanding influence in the Gulf region, including in Iraq.

 No group has claimed responsibility for a bombing in Koya in December that killed 7 people and wounded several others at the office of an Iranian Kurdish group, which later accused Tehran of masterminding the attack inside the Kurdistan Region.

-Posted by GPD on March 21, 2017, With 431 Reads Filed under Of Interest.
+Posted by GPD on March 21, 2017, With 442 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.